Centre for Teaching Excellence

 Printed copies or screenshots from “homework” websites such as Chegg, Coursehero.
 (Having a subscription to the website provides greater access)

-Once the evidence has been gathered, the instructor must meet with the student to discuss the matter as per the S2017-05-01 Academic Integrity Procedure.
+Once the evidence has been gathered, if you suspect a Tier 2 or Tier 3 incident, the instructor must meet with the student to discuss the matter (see S2017-05-01 Academic Integrity Procedure).
 The purpose of the meeting is to discuss the matter and to consider an appropriate remedy.
-An example template for requesting a meeting with a student is available here.

 During the meeting: